Free Consultation

 OSHA Standards for Excavation and Trenching

-OSHA requires that trenches are inspected daily, and as conditions change, by a competent person before workers enter the trench.
+OSHA requires that trenches be inspected daily, and as conditions change, by a competent person before workers enter the trench.
 A competent person is defined as an individual capable of identifying existing or predictable hazardous, dangerous, or unsanitary working conditions, and who is authorized to take prompt corrective measures.
 General OSHA excavation rules include:

 • Knowing where underground utilities are located.